FRAMES-VQA: Benchmarking Fine-Tuning Robustness across Multi-Modal Shifts in Visual Question Answering: Analysis on the Modality Importance

 \subsection{Comparison of Fine-Tuning Methods}

 According to Tab.~\ref{tab:attn_tab}, SPD, which performs best on ID and near-OOD datasets, has the lowest MI$_v$, while FTP, which excels on far-OOD datasets, shows the highest MI$_q$.
 One possible hypothesis is that for optimal performance across ID, near-OOD, and far-OOD settings, a model might benefit from a high MI$_q$ and low MI$_v$, suggesting that each modality should prioritize intra-modality attention over cross-modality attention.
-Stronger intra-modality focus—where each modality focuses on internal coherence before cross-modal integration—could potentially yield improved robustness across distribution shifts. \zkn{I know space is limited; there might be a need to have a discussion section here, summarizing importance of findings, mentioning future work for methods that can be built based on this analysis. }
+Stronger intra-modality focus—where each modality focuses on internal coherence before cross-modal integration—could potentially yield improved robustness across distribution shifts.

 Analyses in Sec.~\ref{sec:analysis_shift_score} and~\ref{sec:analysis_mi} suggest that future work should aim to enhance robustness under language shifts and implement ways to dynamically handle modality importance.
 Our findings show that more robust methods exhibit higher intra-modality attention, highlighting the potential of adaptive attention mechanisms and modality-specific regularization to better balance modality contributions.